rshepherd549/little_schemer/rustForScheme.md

 - but not for nested lists
 - is a very manual, procedural approach

-What would it look like if we used more of the Rust language tp help enforce concepts?
+What would it look like if we used more of the Rust language to help enforce concepts?

 - separate text parsing from the understanding
 - use types to represent the different concepts